rightlag/pyspot/README.md

 pyspot is a Python package that provides an interface to the [Spotify RESTful web API](https://developer.spotify.com/web-api/).

-Currently, this SDK does **not** provide methods to access all endpoints of the Spotify web API.
-I will continue to add functionality for the rest of the endpoints in due time.

 I encourage other developers to create issues and submit pull requests if there exists errors or improvements can be made to the SDK.

 # Getting started with pyspot